 In summary, although simultaneous submission, duplicate publication, and self-plagiarism violate academic ethics and have certain harmful effects, according to current legal regulations, these actions do not necessarily breach the law and, if prohibited, could potentially infringe upon the author’s rights.

-Suggestion
+Strengthening the Legal Framework and Enforcement Mechanisms for Academic Misconduct: A Comparative and Comprehensive Analysis

 4.1.
-Inadequacies of current Chinese legislation
+Deficiencies in the Current Chinese Legal System

 At present, China’s legal system exhibits deficiencies in regulating academic misconduct, and the existing laws struggle to form a cohesive and effective regulatory framework.
 The legal instruments currently available in China for addressing academic misconduct include the Academic Degrees Law, the Civil Code, and the Copyright Law, along with certain administrative regulations.